Skip to content

 App comparisons

-10 min read
+9 min read

 Zoom vs. Teams: Which is better for remote meetings and collaboration?
-[2024]
+[2025]

-By Katie Paterson · January 16, 2024
+By Katie Paterson · March 24, 2025

 Hero image for app comparisons with the logos of Zoom and Microsoft Teams

-I've used both apps a lot in the past, and this year, I spent more time diving deep into each of these tools, exploring all their features, and finding the important differences between them.
-Based on my past experiences and my time testing them again for this article, here's my take on how they stack up.
+I've used both apps a lot in the past, and to write this guide, I spent more time diving deep into each of these tools and exploring all their features to pull out the most important differences that still exist between them.

-Choosing between Zoom and Microsoft Teams boils down to what your priorities are.
+Choosing between Zoom and Microsoft Teams really boils down to what your priorities are.
 Here's the main difference:

 Zoom